SoFish1/US-Tresury-data-visualizer/README.md

 # Description of the project
-This project aims to run a website that scrape the US treasury daily financial data from the website [1], and to show them to logged users as time series plots.
+This project aims to run a website that scrapes the US treasury daily financial data from the website [1], and to show them to logged users as time series plots.

 The employed stack is the following:
 - Frontend : ReactJS
-- Backend : Flask
+- Backend: Flask
-- Users DB : SQLite
+- Users DB: SQLite
-- Financial data DB : InfluxDB
+- Financial data DB: InfluxDB

-The python code (backend) is divided in two blueprints:
+The python code (backend) is divided into two blueprints:

-- auth: which manage user registration authentication.
-The user registration is submitted trough a confirmation process: an email with a link is sent to the user.
+- auth: This blueprint manages user registration authentication.
+The user registration is submitted through a confirmation process: an email with a link is sent to the user.
 If you want to test the user registration you can use a temporary email (reference [2]).
-- main: which manage the data scraping, the DB loading (and uploading) and the REST API to send to the frontend the graphs The ReactJS code (frontend) presents de following pages : Register, Login, Confirmation account and show_data.
+- main: This blueprint manages the data scraping, the DB loading (and uploading), and the REST API to send the data to the frontend.
+The ReactJS code (frontend) presents de following pages: Register, Login, Confirmation account, and show_data.

-The project also provide an easy set up of all the dependencies thanks to the docker-compose.yml file.
+The project also provides an easy setup of all the dependencies thanks to the docker-compose.yml file.

 # How to run the project
 To run the code follow the following steps: